hhandika/spades-runner/README.md

 spr assembly -i bunomys_assembly.config
 ```

-You can check if the app correctly detect your reads using the `dry run` option:
+You can check if the app correctly detect your reads using the `dry-run` option:

 ```
 spr auto -d [your-clean-read-folder] --dry